Dr. Bezbarua: Music

-The music of the movie has been composed by Ramen Barua, younger brother of Brajen Barua.
-Some of the songs of this film are "Moyna Kon Bidhatai", "Ki Naam Di Matim", "Jilika Jilika Tora Akakhore", "Phool Phool Phool" which was sung by Dwipen Barua, Nirmala Mishra etc.
+The music of the film was composed by Ramen Barua, the younger brother of director Brajen Barua.

 Awards

-Dr. Bezbarua was awarded with Silver Medal for Best Feature Film in Assamese in the 17th National Film Awards.
+Dr. Bezbarua was awarded with the Silver Medal for Best Feature Film in Assamese at the 17th National Film Awards.

-Hindi remake
+Legacy

-A Hindi movie titled as Shivam has been remade from this film which was produced by Jogiraj Choudhury and directed by Anshuman Barua, nephew of the film’s original maker Brojen Barua.
+A Hindi film titled Shivam (2011) has been remade from this film.
+It was produced by Jogiraj Choudhury and directed by Anshuman Barua, nephew of the film’s original director Brojen Barua.

-Sequel

-A sequel Dr. Bezbaruah 2 was released on 3rd February 2023.
+A sequel, Dr. Bezbaruah 2, was released on 3rd February 2023 after 53 years, being a colour sequel to this black and white film.